-There are some great poker magazines on the shelves today and although many poker players will turn to the Internet to get their fix of poker news on the daily, it’s well worth thinking about subscribing to one or two of the very best magazines out there.
+There are some great poker magazines that have been produced over the years and although many poker players will turn to the Internet to get their fix of poker news on the daily, it’s well worth thinking about subscribing to one or two of the very best magazines out there.
 “Why?”
 I hear you ask, “I can get all that I need online!”
-Maybe you can get all you need online, but poker magazines offer something a little different, and it’s not just the info between the covers.
+Maybe you can get all you need online, and perhaps you prefer visiting sites like https://www.casimoose.ca/ for your gambling fix, but poker magazines offer something a little different, and it’s not just the info between the covers.

 We all know that there are many great sites that deliver poker news as it happens.
 A magazine, however, is tangible and collectible and as I am sure you all know, reading online is not the same as reading off it – we just don’t absorb information online in the same way.
-To cut to the chase, there are 5 great poker magazines that all poker players should at least consider getting a hold of, even if it’s just on a trial run.
-In no particular order, they are….
+To cut to the chase, below we list five great poker magazines that all poker players should at least consider getting a hold of, even if it’s just on a trial run.
+In no particular order, they are:

 Card Player (no relation to this poker blog) has been around longer than many poker players themselves and is arguably the most respected offline source of poker news, views and reviews.
 With regular columns by some of the most battle-hardened players in the game and with 26 issues per year running off the press at $39.95 in the US, $59.95 in Canada and $75.95 internationally it’s a steal.
 Card Player is perhaps not for the beginner and does tend to assume the reader is up on their own game, however with such great contributors, to dumb things down would be nothing short of a crime.
 It’s also given away for free in many US card rooms.